From Interpolation to Extrapolation: Complete Length Generalization for Arithmetic Transformers: Related Work

 \section{Related Work}

-Besides the line of work on arithmetic algorithms learning mentioned earlier, length generalization for Transformers is a also very hot topic in other areas, especially in NLP.
-And indeed their results are also very relevant to our work.
+Besides the line of work on arithmetic algorithms learning mentioned earlier, length generalization for Transformers is a also very hot topic in other areas.
 Existing approaches have been focusing on two aspects: positional encoding (PE) or/and attention bias (AB).

 \textbf{Relative Position Encoding}.
 Relative position encoding (RPE) relies on the relative distance between tokens to construct position embeddings.
 This approach is first proposed by \citet{shaw-etal-2018-self} and has shown to produce significant improvements over absolute positional encoding in machine translation tasks \citep{shaw-etal-2018-self}.
 This leads to its application in numerous machine learning models and the development of multiple variations such as Transformer-XL \citep{dai2019transformerxl} and RoPE \citep{su2022roformer}.